slouc/concurrency-in-scala-with-ce/README.md

 }
 ```

-In the above example, we will not only never see "Joined f2", but we will also never see "Joined f1".
-Fiber `f1` will leak.
+In the above example, not only will we never see "Joined f2", but we will also never see "Joined f1".
+Fiber `f2` will explode and fiber `f1` will leak.

 Fibers should therefore always be used within a safe allocation mechanism, otherwise they might leak resources when cancelled.
 In the [Resource handling](#resource-handling) section, one such mechanism has been shown, using the `Resource` construct.